“The three most important ways to lead people are: by example…by example…by example.”

 Fundraising doesn’t happen in a vacuum.
-If you want to move your organization toward a culture of fundraising lead by example – educate and advocate on behalf of your organization; make a personal gift and volunteer to assist in areas for which you are not responsible.
+If you want to move your organization toward a culture of fundraising, then lead by example – educate and advocate on behalf of your organization; make a personal gift and volunteer to assist in areas for which you are not responsible.

 The strongest fundraising programs are often found within organizations that embrace a culture of philanthropy.
 Merriam Webster defines philanthropy as “goodwill to fellow members of the human race; especially: active effort to promote human welfare.”
 And, “an act or gift done or made for humanitarian purposes.”